Kalgoorlie–Boulder Airport: History

 The airport hosts a number of daily Perth to Kalgoorlie return flight services.
-Between November 2007 and November 2008, Skywest Airlines operated a three times weekly direct service from Kalgoorlie to Melbourne, which failed due to soaring fuel prices and increasing economic uncertainty.
-Skywest resumed its Kalgoorlie to Melbourne operation in February 2010, with a once a week service.
+In November 2007 Skywest Airlines commenced a three-times-weekly direct service from Kalgoorlie to Melbourne; this service ceased in November 2008 due to soaring fuel prices and increasing economic uncertainty.
+Skywest resumed its Kalgoorlie to Melbourne operation in February 2010, with a once-a-week service.

 Prior to May 2014, Qantas operated two flights between Kalgoorlie and Adelaide.
 Qantas has also operated direct flights between Kalgoorlie and Sydney during peak periods, such as the annual Diggers & Dealers conference.
 In 2020, Virgin Australia suspended their direct flights between Kalgoorlie and Melbourne due to the COVID-19 pandemic.